 Step 2.

 Grab two plates or trays.
-On one plate, we will have flour, salt, and pepper.
-On the other plate, we will have beaten eggs.
+Fill one with a mixture of flour, salt, and pepper, and the other with beaten eggs.

 Step 3.